Battle of Cable Street: Cable Street

 Protesters built a number of barricades on narrow Cable Street and its side streets.
-The main barricade was by the junction with Christian Street, about 300 metres along Cable Street in the St George in the East area of Wapping.
-Just west of the main barricade, another barricade was erected on Back Church Lane; the barrier was erected under the railway bridge, just north of the junction with Cable Street.
+An initial barrier, made of materials taken from a nearby builders yard, was placed 170 metres along Cable Street immediately east of its junction with Shorter Street (now called Fletcher Street), in the St George in the East area of Wapping.
+There was also a barrier on Back Church Lane (a side street leading toward the Aldgate area); the Back Church Lane barrier was erected under the railway bridge, just north of the junction with Cable Street.

+The police took the first barricade and dismantled it, but several policemen were taken prisoner in fighting, held in empty shops and had their helmets and truncheons taken from them as souvenirs.

+A second Cable Street barricade was placed by the junction with Christian Street, about 130 metres past the first barricade.
+This second barricade was formed by an overturned lorry reinforced by other materials.
+Materials for a third barricade had also been gathered.

-The Police attempts to take and remove the barricades were resisted in hand-to-hand fighting and also by missiles, including rubbish, rotten vegetables and the contents of chamber pots thrown at the police by women in houses along the street.
+The police attempts to take and remove the barricades were resisted in hand-to-hand fighting and also by missiles, including rubbish, rotten vegetables and the contents of chamber pots thrown at the police by women in houses along the street.
+At Cable Street, as elsewhere, children's marbles were also used to counter charges by mounted police.

 Decision at Tower Hill

-Mosley arrived in an open topped black sports car, escorted by Blackshirt motorcyclists, just before 3:30.
+Mosley arrived in an open-topped black sports car, escorted by Blackshirt motorcyclists, just before 3:30pm.
 By this time, his force had formed up in Royal Mint Street and neighbouring streets into a column nearly half a mile long, and was ready to proceed.

 However, the police, fearing more severe disorder if the march and meetings went ahead, instructed Mosley to leave the East End, though the BUF were permitted to march in the West End instead.
 The BUF event finished in Hyde Park.

 Arrests

 About 150 demonstrators were arrested, with the majority of them being anti-fascists, although some escaped with the help of other demonstrators.
-Around 175 people were injured including police, women and children.
+Around 175 people were injured, including police, women and children.
+Many of the arrested demonstrators reported harsh treatment at the hands of the police.